Jun 17, 2013

 Trucking fleets can be an incredibly helpful resource after a catastrophic storm or earthquake.
 The recent tornadoes that struck through the Midwest leveled whole towns and left thousands in need.
-Transport Topicsreported that Dart Transit Co. partnered with it’s shipping customers to help aid Moore, OK by hauling loads of bottled water donated by Target Corp.
+Transport Topics reported that Dart Transit Co. partnered with its shipping customers to help aid Moore, OK, by hauling loads of bottled water donated by Target Corporation.

-Generally being in a more secure location than the drivers, fleet managers need to be in constant communication with their team to provide direction on where assistance is most needed.
-Fleets that can provide refrigerated trucks are even more helpful in providing relief as they can deliver fresh foods and vegetables, and temperature sensitive medicines.
+Generally being in a more secure location than the drivers, fleet managers need to be in constant communication with their teams to provide direction on where assistance is most needed.
+Fleets that can provide refrigerated trucks are even more helpful in providing relief, as they can deliver fresh foods and vegetables, and temperature-sensitive medicines.
 However, this should not negate the relief through shelter and delivery of emergency supplies that unrefrigerated trailers can provide.